kennie747/website/README.md

 This is a really awesome website

-This is an examle branch off the main branch
+This is an example branch off the main branch